 The first full-length musical by legendary theatrical team Andrew Lloyd Webber and Tim Rice, Joseph and the Amazing Technicolor Dreamcoat is a retelling of the biblical story of Joseph, his devoted father, his jealous brothers, and his incredible series of adventures.
 The musical was only 20 minutes long when an unknown 19-year-old named Andrew Lloyd Webber first created it for a British school choir in 1968.
 He asked his friend Rice to write the lyrics and soon they expanded it to 40 minutes and took it to the London stage.
 Since then, Joseph has continued to grow, both in length and popularity.
 This family-friendly storyline, universal themes and catchy music have resulted in numerous productions of Joseph and the Amazing Technicolor Dreamcoat; it is one of the most often performed musicals of all time.

-Joseph is directed by Shileah Corey, choreographed by Indeah Thomaier, and conducted by Michael Corey.
+Joseph is directed by Shileah Corey and conducted by Michael Corey.
 The show features a cast of 46 actors, ages 6-18, from all over the greater Puget Sound area.

 Make a tax-deductible donation and support the local arts community!